 Managed Data Lake

-The concept of a data lake is frequently challenging for data and analytics leaders to understand.
-For some, the data lake is simply a staging area that is accessible to several categories of business users.
-To others, the "data lake" is a proxy for "not a data warehouse.”
 While data warehousing is highly structured and needs schema to be defined before data is stored, data lakes take the opposite approach.
 They collect information in a near-native form without considering semantics, quality, or consistency.
 Data collected in data lakes is defined as schema-on-read, where the structure of the data collected is not known upfront, but needs to be evaluated through discovery when it is read.
-They unlock value which was not previously attainable or was hard to achieve.
-Even with the multiple benefits that data lakes provide, there are substantial challenges because:
+Data lakes unlock value which was not previously attainable or was hard to achieve.
+But there are substantial challenges that can result in unmanageable data swamps.

-A significant part of improving the adoption of data lakes is to provide comprehensive, built-in support to both deploy and maintain a data lake over time.
-At Cask, we have created a Unified Integration Platform for Big Data that provides all aspects of data lake management, including data integration, metadata and lineage, security and operations, and app development on Hadoop and Spark.
-This means that companies can focus on application logic and insights instead of infrastructure and integration.
+With CDAP, Cask offers a Unified Integration Platform for Big Data that provides all aspects of data lake management, including data integration, metadata and lineage, security and operations, as well as app development on Hadoop and Spark.
+It helps avoid writing large amounts of custom integration code typically created by the use of point solutions, meaning that companies can focus on application logic and insights instead of infrastructure and integration.

 Unified Integration Platform